 How Criminal Record Verification Can Save Your Reputation

-In 2021, approximately 31 million adults in the United States were questioned under criminal background check on a job application.
+In 2021, approximately 31 million adults in the United States were questioned under criminal background checks on a job application.

 1. Criminal record searches are frequently performed as part of an employer’s official screening of a potential employee.